 NorthStar Healthcare Income REIT, (NorthStar Healthcare) is a non-traded real estate investment trust (Non-Traded REIT).
 These are direct investment (“DI”) vehicles that are often opaque products that are difficult for many investors to understand.
 According to the SEC, non-traded REIT investments pose risks different than publicly-traded REITs.
 Some risks of non-traded REITs include a lack of liquidity which may mean the investment cannot be sold readily in the market.
 In some cases, these are also risky investments.

 NorthStar Healthcare Income

-Some financial advisors and broker-dealer firms recommend these investments by at least suggesting that planned or intended distribution income streams may help off-set that illiquidity risk.
+Some financial advisors and broker-dealer firms recommend these investments by at least suggesting that planned or intended distribution income streams may help offset that illiquidity risk.
 Other financial advisors and broker-dealers make recommendations of these and similar illiquid investments without properly disclosing the material risks by way of misrepresentations or omissions of material facts.
-In addition, some financial advisors and broker-dealer firms fail to properly conduct due diligence, fail to properly supervises the recommendations and transactions, and/or fail to properly assess suitability at the time of the recommendations.
+In addition, some financial advisors and broker-dealer firms fail to properly conduct due diligence, failing to properly supervise the recommendations and transactions, and/or fail to properly assess suitability at the time of the recommendations.